flashlightministries/biblefact/_posts/2017-10-07-rude-coffee-shop-man.md

 Suing a business for illegal discrimination is not in itself unbiblical, but it's important to consider the real motivation behind such a lawsuit.
 Is it for actual protection from discrimination, or for striking back in anger to a perceived wrongdoing?
 Our legal system exists to provide the first kind of protection, but it is God's job alone to render justice of the latter sort.

-"I the LORD search the heart, I try the reins, even to give every man according to his ways, and according to the fruit of his doings" (Jer 17:10).
+"I the LORD search the heart, I try the reins, even to give every man according to his ways, and according to the fruit of his doings" (Jeremiah 17:10).

-"Dearly beloved, avenge not yourselves, but rather give place unto wrath: for it is written, Vengeance is mine; I will repay, saith the Lord" (Rom 12:19).
+"Dearly beloved, avenge not yourselves, but rather give place unto wrath: for it is written, Vengeance is mine; I will repay, saith the Lord" (Romans 12:19).

 Jesus tells His followers to love our enemies and turn the other cheek (Matthew 5:38-48).
 These aren't just platitudes, but commandments from God.